alfreddagenais/membership-2/readme.txt

 11. Convince your users with a modern, clean and professional checkout form

 == Changelog ==

+= 5.0.0 =
+* Changed: Membership now developped by Alfred Dagenais

+= 4.1.6 =
+* Added: New define MS_ADMIN_EMAIL_CAPABILITY for additional roles on email copy
+* Added: New filter ms_controller_frontend_load_jquery_validate to disable jQuery validate.
+* Added: New Add-on for Google reCaptcha in registration and login forms.

 = 4.1.5 =
 * Added: New filter ms_controller_frontend_resources_load to disable membership front scripts from loading on all pages